 This topic lists known issues with specific releases of MySQL for Pivotal Cloud Foundry (PCF).

-In releases previous to p-mysql 1.9.2, there is a condition in which, if MariaDB crashes, and further fails during re-start, the startup processes will not notice the failure.
+In releases previous to MySQL for PCF 1.9.2, there is a condition in which, if MariaDB crashes, and further fails during re-start, the startup processes does not notice the failure.
 Most frequently, this happens when MariaDB legitimately crashes during normal operation, and when restarting, needs to SST but is prevented by the Interruptor.
 Be aware that there are other conditions when a node crashes on startup (such as full disk, persistent storage issue, etc).
 To resolve this, it is necessary to run

 monit stop mariadb_ctrl on the failing node, before you can successfully run the

-This failure condition can happen silently; it is necessary that you monitor the state of your cluster - either by watching
+This failure condition can happen silently.
+Therefore, you must monitor the state of your cluster by watching

-mysql-diag tool to notice that a node is unable to restart.
+mysql-diag tool, to notice that a node is unable to restart.
 This has been fixed in version 1.9.2.